Invariant Hilbert Schemes and Luna's Etale Slice Theorem: Proofs

 {\bf Step 2}.
-Next we verify that the natural transformation $\Phi$ constructed in Step 1 is an etale morphism.
-By the infinitesimal lifting property, we have to check that for an arbitrary noetherian affine scheme ${\rm Spec}A$ over ${{\rm Hilb}^{G}_{h}}(Y)$ and an ideal $I\subset A$ with $I^2 =0$,
+Next we verify that the natural transformation $\Phi$ constructed in Step 1 is an {\'e}tale morphism.
+By the infinitesimal lifting property(c.f.\ \cite[Theorem 2.6.2]{fu}), we have to check that for an arbitrary noetherian affine scheme $\Spec A$ over ${{\rm Hilb}^{G}_{h}}(Y)$ and an ideal $I\subset A$ with $I^2 =0$,